pschaus/book_lepl1402/source/part3.rst

-In practice, it is difficult to translate one step into a concrete time since it depends on many factors (machine, language, compiler, etc).
+In practice, it is difficult to translate one step into a concrete time since it depends on many factors (machine, language, compiler, etc.).
 It is also not true that every operation takes exactly the same amount of time.
 Remember that it is just an approximation.
 We'll further simplify our step-counting approach by utilizing classes of functions that easily interpretable for practitioners like us.